wvlet/airframe/docs/airframe-parquet.md

 ---
 id: airframe-parquet
-title: airframe-parquet: Parquet Columnar File Reader and Writer
+title: "airframe-parquet: Parquet Columnar File Reader and Writer"
 ---

 airframe-parquet is a library for reading and writing for Scala objects using Parquet columnar data format.